atomr3/389Rfall18/week/8/writeup/README.md

 Writeup 8 - Forensics II, Network Analysis and File Carving/Parsing
 =====

-Name: *PUT YOUR NAME HERE*
+Name: Anand Raghu
-Section: *PUT YOUR SECTION HERE*
+Section: 0201

 I pledge on my honor that I have not given or received anyunauthorized assistance on this assignment or examination.

-Digital acknowledgement of honor pledge: *PUT YOUR NAME HERE*
+Digital acknowledgement of honor pledge: Anand Raghu

 ## Assignment 8 Writeup